-Estimating the Innovator's Dilemma: Structural Analysis of Creative Destruction in the Hard Disk Drive Industry
+Estimating the Innovator's Dilemma: Structural Analysis of Creative Destruction in the Hard Disk Drive Industry, 1981-1998

-This paper studies strategic industry dynamics of creative destruction in which firms and technologies turn over.
-Theories predict cannibalization between existing and new products delays incumbents’ innovation, whereas preemptive motives accelerate it, and incumbents’ cost (dis)advantage relative to that of entrants would further reinforce these tendencies.
+This paper studies strategic industry dynamics of creative destruction in which firms and technologies experience turnover.
+Theories predict cannibalization between existing and new products delays incumbents’ innovation, whereas preemptive motives accelerate it.
+Incumbents’ cost (dis)advantage relative to that of entrants would further reinforce these tendencies.
 To empirically assess these three forces, I develop and estimate a dynamic oligopoly model using a unique panel dataset of hard disk drive (HDD) manufacturers (1981–98).
-The results suggest that despite strong preemptive motives and a substantial cost advantage over entrants, incumbents are reluctant to innovate because of cannibalization, which can explain at least 66% of the incumbent-entrant innovation gap.
+The results suggest that despite strong preemptive motives and a substantial cost advantage over entrants, cannibalization makes incumbents reluctant to innovate, which can explain at least 57% of the incumbent-entrant innovation gap.
 I then assess hypothetical policy interventions concerning broad patents and license fees, and find the industry’s welfare trajectory difficult to outperform.

 Keywords: Creative Destruction, Dynamic Oligopoly, Innovation, Market Structure, Structural Estimation

 JEL Classification: L13, O31

 Suggested Citation: Suggested Citation